 6. Look Out for Seals on the Kaikoura Peninsula Walkway

 If you’re not too keen to get into the water or are travelling on a budget, you can still view wildlife from the Kaikoura Peninsula Walkway.
-While the entire walkway is around 11km (7 miles) long, it’s an easy grade and suitable for all ages.
+While the entire walkway is around 11 km (7 mi) long, it’s not only an easy grade and suitable for all ages but there are opportunities to make the walk shorter.
 Encounter seals at the Point Kean car park where they are known to even take up some of the parking spaces here!
 Walk a little further, and you’ll get to various lookouts over seal colonies.
-Find out more about this walk and a few others in the 5 Best Walks in Kaikoura.
+Find out more about this walk, including other family-friendly walks, in the 5 Best Walks in Kaikoura.

-For some healthy competition, and so mum and dad can also try out out the craft beer from the on-site brewery, head to The Emporium for their 18-hole mini-golf course.
-The cheap activity is a good way to spend 30 minutes to an hour, putting your way through Kaikoura-themed holes.
-See if you can get your ball past the whale fluke or around the stranded cattle from the Kaikoura earthquakes.
+For some healthy competition, and so Mum and Dad can also try out the craft beer from the on-site brewery, head to The Emporium for their 18-hole mini-golf course and/or their escape rooms.
+The former is a cheap activity that’s a good way to spend 30 minutes to an hour, putting your way through Kaikoura-themed holes.
+See if you can get your ball past the whale fluke or around the stranded cattle from the Kaikoura earthquakes!

 Experience Kaikoura’s walks with a difference!
 Join Kaikoura Llama Trekking for either a half-day experience guiding your woolly llama along the Kaikoura coast to a seal colony or a shorter tour along the beautiful Kowhai River.
 Either way, you’ll have plenty of fun photo opportunities with the kids, as well as get to learn a lot about the local history and the 2016 earthquake, as well as some fun facts about llamas.